 You may find most of the collaborating partners you need in one place - your county's Collaborative Management Program.
-About half of Colorado's 64 counties have formed such a program.
+About half of Colorado's

+64 counties have formed such a program.
 These groups are tasked with blending and pooling funding for needed interventions and initiatives in their area, and tackle issues on an individual level and larger community level.
 The programs typically include staff from county public health, child welfare and human services departments, local judicial districts, the local school district(s), law enforcement, and the local community mental health center.
 Visit your county's website to find out if your county has a Collaborative Management Program.

-Collaborative Management Programs (CMP) at work: The Park County CMP was able to get their community mental health center to increase their therapists' hours in one small rural mountain town.
+Collaborative Management Programs (CMP) at work:

+The Park County CMP was able to get their community mental health center to increase their therapists' hours in one small rural mountain town.
 The CMP in El Paso County offered training in High-Fidelity Wraparound, an evidence-based program to help children and families with involvement in multiple human services systems such as child welfare and the juvenile justice system.

-In smaller, rural counties, it is ever collaboration when working to wellness and mental health rese more limited budgets than their collaboration is key to successf agencies are often already well-of Management Program - you wor encourage collaboration.
+In smaller, rural counties, it is even more important to get multi-agency collaboration when working to increase school-based prevention, wellness and mental health resources.
+Rural agencies often have more limited budgets than their urban counterparts, and financial collaboration is key to successful funding of new initiatives.
+Local agencies are often already well-connected, such as in a Collaborative Management Program - you won't have to "reinvent the wheel" to encourage collaboration.